How to save on your energy bill

 Smart meters track the amount of gas and electricity you use, and show you how much it’s costing you.
 Find out more about smart meters and how they work.

-Some smart meter-specific tariffs are companies’ cheapest deals, for example Nabuh Energy, Solarplicity and Utilita (correct Sept 2018).
+Some smart meter-specific tariffs are companies’ cheapest deals, for example British Gas, First Utility and Utilita (correct January 2019).
 You might not need a smart meter already installed to sign up to one of these deals, but it’ll be a condition of the tariff that you’ll need to get one installed.

-There has been an explosion in the number of ‘green’ energy deals over the past year, since rules were removed limiting the number of deals energy companies could sell at once.
+There has been an explosion in the number of ‘green’ energy deals, since rules were removed limiting the number of deals energy companies could sell at once.

 Some of these deals are among the cheapest on the market, while others are among the most pricey.
 Plus there is no set definition of what a ‘renewable’ tariff must include.
 Some companies play a part in funding or generating renewable electricity or ‘green’ biogas, others buy the equivalent of what their customers use in renewable electricity.
 Companies also offer different proportions of renewable electricity, and some offer other social or environmental perks.